Chapter 17 : Timeless

 That night up in his dormitory, he had the first restless sleep he’d had in weeks.
 He could not help but replay what had occurred between he and Ginny, and as he finally fell asleep his dreams began to take the shape of the heart-crushing scene.
 It played over and over in his mind, and no matter what he did to change the outcome, it always ended in his being left alone in the dark room while Ginny went off to meet with Dean.

-He walked the same path that he had the last time, once again dragging one hand along the cave wall to keep from falling, until he reached the entrance to the large cave and stared into the center.
+He walked the same path to the entrance to the large cave and stared into the center.
 Voldemort was not present, but between two of the adjacent passages a very short, stout individual in a cloak was shackled to the wall.

 Harry tried to see whom it was, thinking perhaps one of the Death Eaters being punished, but was unable to see their face for their cowl.
-The prisoner’s head was drooping low as though unconscious, and a small trickling of water ran down the wall behind him into a small pool at his feet.
+The prisoner’s head was drooping low as though unconscious, and a thin rivulet of water ran down the wall behind him into a small pool at his feet.
 Harry did not envy this man.

-Suddenly there was movement on one side of the cave and Harry watched as the cowardly form of Peter Pettigrew entered the cave, closely followed by two masked Death Eaters.
+Movement on one side of the cave drew Harry’s attention, and the cowardly form of Peter Pettigrew entered the cave, closely followed by two masked Death Eaters.
 The shorter of them stepped forward and very roughly slammed their fist into the side of the prisoner’s head without warning.
 A scream of pain echoed through the cave, causing Harry to wince until he heard the Death Eater laugh.
-It was a high pitch laugh that resonated off of the cave walls and caused Harry to freeze and stare at the originator.
+It was a high pitch laugh that resonated off of the cave walls and caused Harry’s chest to tighten.
 He knew that laugh well as he had been haunted by it nearly every night in his dreams this summer.
-Bellatrix Lestrange continued to laugh maniacally as she stepped forward and took another swing at the side of the prisoner’s head, resulting in yet another scream of pain and more uncontrolled laughter.
+Bellatrix Lestrange continued to laugh maniacally as she stepped forward and took another swing at the side of the prisoner’s head, resulting in yet another scream of pain and more delighted laughter.

-Harry stood still in the shadows, shaking with rage and fear as he stared at the monster that had taken his Godfather from him.
+In the shadows, Harry shook with rage and fear as he stared at the monster that had taken his Godfather from him.
 He tried to control his emotions, but failed miserably and felt his temper rise higher and higher; Bellatrix needed to pay for what she had done.

-‘And how is our favorite guest doing tonight?’
-Voldemort’s chilling voice cut through the air sharply, reminding Harry rwhat had happened last time, and prompting him to take a step back further into the shadows.
+‘How is our favorite guest doing tonight?’
+Voldemort’s chilling voice cut through the air sharply, reminding Harry what had happened last time, and prompting him to take a step back further into the shadows.

 ‘He is still saying nothing, my Lord,’ Bellatrix said with a glint of joy in her eyes.
 ‘Shall I torture him?’ she pleaded.